MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/landed-cost/landed-cost-entities-voyage-creation.md

 ### Number sequences for voyages

 The shared number sequence for voyages controls the allocation of voyage IDs.

-Where the assigned number is configured to allow for manual entry, the value passed to the data entity as the **Voyage ID** (`ShipId`) will be used to identify an existing record for update or will result in the creation of a new record using that value.
+The value that is passed to the data entity as the **Voyage ID** (`ShipId`) value is used to identify an existing record for update.
+If that record doesn't exist, the behavior depends on whether the assigned number sequence is configured to allow for manual entry:

+- If manual entry is enabled, a new record is created that uses the passed value.
-If the assigned number sequence does not allow for manual entry, the value used for the **Voyage ID** (`ShipId`) will first be used to identify an existing record for update.
-If this does not exist, the next number assigned to the number sequence will be used in place of the value entered.
+- If manual entry isn't enabled, the next number in the assigned number sequence is used instead of the passed value.

-Within the import session, the placeholder value imported as the voyage ID is retained to ensure shipping container and voyage lines referencing the placeholder are included within the voyage and are also updated to reflect the value assigned from the number sequence.
+During the import session, the placeholder value that is imported as the voyage ID is retained.
+This behavior ensures that shipping container and voyage lines that reference the placeholder are included in the voyage, and that they are updated to reflect the value that is assigned from the number sequence.

 ### Automatic cost transactions

-Automatic costs can be added to a voyage using the **Auto costs** page (**Landed cost \> Costing setup \> Auto costs**) in Supply Chain Management.
-These records can also be created by using cost transaction data entities for each of the cost areas supported by Landed cost.
+Automatic costs can be added to a voyage from the **Auto costs** page in Microsoft Dynamics 365 Supply Chain Management (**Landed cost \> Costing setup \> Auto costs**).
+Records for automatic costs can also be created by using cost transaction data entities for each cost area that Landed cost supports.

-Automatic costs configured within Supply Chain Management are applied to the voyage on the creation of a voyage line.
-No costs will be visible against the record until this header record is associated with line information.
+Automatic costs that are configured in Supply Chain Management are applied to the voyage when a voyage line is created.
+No costs will be visible against the record until the header record is associated with line information.

 ## Shipping containers (ITMContainersEntity)

 A shipping container represents a physical container that goods are transported in.
-This may represent a freight container for ocean freight or could be a single pallet for air freight.
-The shipping container includes header level information related to the **Shipping container ID**, **Seal number**, and **Shipping container type**, which provides dimension information.
-This functionality is supported by the entity `ITMContainersEntity`.
+This physical container might be a freight container for ocean freight or a single pallet for air freight.
+The shipping container includes header-level information that is related to the shipping container ID, seal number, and shipping container type.
+(The shipping container type provides dimension information.)
+This functionality is supported by the `ITMContainersEntity` entity.
 The following table lists the fields and mappings that make up this entity.

 | Name | Mapping | Data type | Key | Mandatory |
 |---|---|---|---|---|